stagadish/NNplusplus/README.md

 AND THAT'S IT!

 ## TODO
-1. Add `array`, `std::vector`, and `std::initializer_list` constructors to the Matrix class
-2. Either improve on or replace my Matrix class for better/faster performance
+1. Either improve on or replace my Matrix class for better/faster performance
-3. Add multiple epoch learning with early stopping.
+2. Give better error information (i.e. the size of the Matrixes in MatrixDimensionsMismatch etc)

 ## Authors

 * **Gil Dekel** - *Initial implementation* - [stagadish](https://github.com/stagadish)
+* **Joshua Pratt** - *Improvements and bug fixes* - [cypher1](https://github.com/cypher1)

 See also the list of [contributors](https://github.com/stagadish/NNplusplus/contributors) who participated in this project.